tpatterson1996/lcc-metadata-manual/record/metatdata/parent-metadata.md

 ---

 **Parent Metadata **is used to define the folder on ScienceBase where the project or product will be published to.
+Items added to the parent folder are considered children \(or child items\) of that folder.

 The following fields are required for Parent Metadata creation: